TryGhost/Ghost/CONTRIBUTING.md

 ### Installation / Setup Instructions

-1. Clone the git repo
+1. Clone the git repo via SSH, not HTTP - we use SSH submodules
 2. cd into the project folder
 3. Run `git submodule update --init`
 4. Run `npm install -g grunt-cli`